-- 213. The Panel, focusing its attention on the case at hand, notes that the FIFA DC considered, as its main argument, that this was a situation of sporting continuity and not sporting succession. - 214.
-The Panel notes that, in fact, the Association never ceased to exist, having at all times maintained its affiliation with the FFF, notwithstanding all the circumstances that led to the liquidation of the SASP, the corporate entity that was in charge of its professional team until 2017. - 215.
+- The Panel, focusing its attention on the case at hand, notes that the FIFA DC considered, as 212. its main argument, that this was a situation of sporting continuity and not sporting succession. - The Panel notes that, in fact, the Association never ceased to exist, having at all times 213. maintained its affiliation with the FFF, notwithstanding all the circumstances that led to the liquidation of the SASP, the corporate entity that was in charge of its professional team until 2017. - 214.
 When the SASP collapsed, the Association regained the sporting participation rights it had assigned to that entity when it was set up, but the Parties failed to demonstrate that said rights were indeed used.
 In fact, and as the Appellants admit, the Association started to manage a first team identified as "SC Bastia", the composition of which bears some similarities to the composition of the reserve team of that same club.
-This team then carried the prestige of being the first team of "SC Bastia", as is also evident from the fact that there is no record of the existence of a new reserve team until the 2021/2022 season from the description of the seasons of the club's first team available on its official website3. - 216.
-It should be added that the Loan Agreement, which is at the origin of the dispute between "SC Bastia" and the Second Respondent and gave rise to the issue of the FIFA PSC Decision, does not precise, in any of its points, the contractual legal entity associated to the club "SC Bastia".
+This team then carried the prestige of being the first team of "SC Bastia", as is also evident from the fact that there is no record of the existence of a new reserve team until the 2021/2022 season from the description of the seasons of the club's first team available on its official website3. - 215.
+It should be added that the Transfer Agreement, which is at the origin of the dispute between "SC Bastia" and the Second Respondent and gave rise to the issue of the FIFA PSC Decision, does not precise, in any of its points, the contractual legal entity associated to the club "SC Bastia".
 On the contrary, only the name "SC Bastia" is identified as a party, which refers neither to the SASP, nor to the Association specifically, but to the club in general, which can be identified by appeal to the concept of "club" already mentioned above (see para.
-206). - 217.
-The Panel considers that, also for this reason, the proceedings before the FIFA PSC, which culminated in the issuance of the FIFA PSC Decision, were brought against the entity "SC Bastia" and not against the Association or the SASP specifically.
-This decision was thus addressed to the Party in default of the aforementioned contract, i.e. the club "SC Bastia", which included the Association and the SASP tasked with managing the professional team at the time.
+205).